Storage Setup

 Here is a nice little graph.

 As you can see.
 This isn't the biggest setup in the world.
-But it is enough to run some sort of HA setup and works overall pretty well for my own usecase.
+But it is enough to run some sort of HA setup and works overall pretty well for my own use case.